 Unless otherwise specified, our default is the latter––placing the steamer onto the wok or pan when the water is cold, and then turning on the heat.

 NOTE: If steaming dumplings or buns that were once frozen, there is no need to thaw them!
 Just place the frozen dumplings in your steamer and start the steaming process.

 Step 5: Allow Food to Steam & Check Water Level

 Once the water in the wok/pan is simmering, it will start to evaporate.
 Allow the food to steam for as long as the recipe indicates, but keep an eye on it and add boiling water as needed.
 Make sure you’re not adding cold water, or it will stop simmering and interrupt the cooking process.

 Again, before using a brand new steamer, you may want to soak the bottom layer (just the rim that comes in contact with the wok or pan) in water for 30 minutes or so, to ensure that it doesn’t scorch or burn.
 After using it, just make sure it is fully dried out before storing, or it may form mold.

 To clean your bamboo steamer, wash with a sponge and mild dish soap, and immediately rinse thoroughly.

-Let the steamer air dry for at least 2 days before storing to prevent any mildew.
+Let the steamer air dry for at least 2 days before storing to prevent any mold or mildew.

 Do not put your bamboo steamer in the dishwasher.
 Do not soak it in water in the sink for more than 5 minutes.